mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Graph_and_Relational_Databases.md

 ```

-When I use RDF data from public SPARQL endpoints like DBPedia or Wikidata in applications I start by using the web based SPARQL clients for theese services,find useful entities, manually look to see what properties (or predicates) and defined for these entities, and then write custom SPARQL queries to fetch the data I need for any specific application.
-In a later chapter we will build a Python comand line tool to partially automate this process.
+When I use RDF data from public SPARQL endpoints like DBPedia or Wikidata in applications I start by using the web based SPARQL clients for these services, find useful entities, manually look to see what properties (or predicates) and defined for these entities, and then write custom SPARQL queries to fetch the data I need for any specific application.
+In a later chapter we will build a Python command line tool to partially automate this process.

-The following example **fuseki_cities_and_coldest_temperatures.py** find all DBPedia URIs of the type "city" (the tiny part of DBPedia that we have loaded in our local Fuseki instance the only city is home town of Sedona Arizona) and collects data for a few properties for each city URI.
+The following example **fuseki_cities_and_coldest_temperatures.py** finds 20 DBPedia URIs of the type "city" (the tiny part of DBPedia that we have loaded in our local Fuseki instance the only city is home town of Sedona Arizona) and collects data for a few properties for each city URI.
 Later we will make the same query against the DBPedia public SPARQL endpoint.

 ```python
 import rdflib